ianmackenzie/elm-geometry/CONTRIBUTING.md

     sentences/phrases but otherwise formatting is flexible (use paragraphs, bulleted lists or a combination if you want).

-Here are some sample commit messages:
+Here are some sample commits to use as examples:

   - [Add [Point,Vector]#d.interpolateFrom](https://github.com/opensolid/geometry/commit/0c91e5eaf4089d94783c28f2a10ece3005be89e4)
   - [Tweak triangle test to avoid spurious failure](https://github.com/opensolid/geometry/commit/bce5df26e5646f14577cd60472fab03101346a74)